AymenKoched/Jenkins-CICD-pipeline/README.md

 3. **Lint and Build**:
    Runs `yarn lint` and `yarn build` in parallel.

-4**Run Tests**:
+4. **Run Tests**:
    Executes `yarn test` to run all defined tests and ensure the code is functioning as expected.

 5. **Dockerize Services**: